amirizzuan/hacker-typer/README.md

 # hacker-typer
-My interpretation of hacker typer in multiple programming language
+My interpretation of "hacker-typer" in multiple programming language.